 Sharpologist has touched on body grooming a few times over the years with some manscaping reviews, but nothing really all-encompassing.
 So I thought this might be a good opportunity write something more complete that includes an excellent body grooming kit besides.

-Manscaped sent me their “The Perfect Package 2.0” kit to use.
-Although they concentrate on “below the belt” grooming, the products are certainly usable for other “manscaping” tasks like chest, stomach, legs, etc. (Amazon links are affiliate)
+Manscaped sent me their “The Perfect Package 4.0” kit to use.
+Although they concentrate on “below the belt” grooming, the products are certainly usable for other “manscaping” tasks like chest, stomach, legs, etc. However if you decide to manscape multiple parts of the body (avoiding the pubic region!) take care to thoroughly clean and sanitize the equipment before each use.

 What’s included:

-This is a cordless, rust-resistant, waterproof trimmer with a built-in rechargeable battery that will run for about 60 minutes from a full charge (via a USB charging cord like a cell phone).
+This is a cordless, rust-resistant, waterproof trimmer with a built-in rechargeable battery.
 It features a replaceable ceramic blade module to help avoid nicks and snags.
-A 6,000 RPM motor can handle coarse and curly hair without tugs and pulls.
+A 7,000 RPM motor (up from 6,000 RPM in previous models) can handle coarse and curly hair without tugs and pulls.
 The unit also includes a couple of snap-on hair combs with different reduction levels, and a cleaning brush.
-Sharpologist has done a few manscaping trimmer reviews in the past (like this one) and in comparison The Lawnmower is pretty complete.
+The trimmer will run about 90 minutes from a full charge (up from 60 minutes in previous models).
+Sharpologist has done a few manscaping trimmer reviews in the past and in comparison The Lawn Mower is pretty complete.

 Crop Preserver